LordFetznschaedl/CS2Retake/README.md

-# CS2Retake is now in Released
+# CS2Retake 1.3.0

 WIP Implementation of a Retake plugin for CS2 using CounterStrikeSharp
 <https://docs.cssharp.dev/>

 ---
 # reuirements:
 - min.
-CounterStrikeSharp API Version: 129
+CounterStrikeSharp API Version: 159
 - GameType: Casual or Competitive  (Casual does work properly now!)

 ---